 During this time, more men experimented with beard products and style, favoring the pointed beards and handlebar mustaches we see often in Renaissance paintings.

-Fun fact: Touching another man’s beard during this time would mean challenging you to a duel!
+Fun fact: Touching another man’s beard during this time would mean challenging him to a duel!

 Beards in the 19th and 20th Centuries

 The American Journal of Sociology published a report in 1976 that takes an interesting, in-depth look at the history of facial hair.
 It turns out that Dwight E. Robinson, an economist, was very interest in “men’s barbering” around the turn of the 20th century.

 To see which facial trends occurred between 1842 and 1972, he actually looked at newspaper pictures of men from the Illustrated London News.
 He counted how many times “sideburns,” “sideburns and mustache,” “a beard,” “mustache alone” and “clean shaven” men appeared in each photo, visualizing them in a chart he published in the Journal.